Words and terms used in the world of From The Waters.

 Refers to the basic (improved recall), intermediate (basic memory palace) and advanced (mindscape) skills that can be attained with intellica.
 The other is the Learning Path.

-Guardian family term.
-A collective term for advocate and matrilace / statrilace.
+An Aelish Guardian family term.
+A collective term for an individual's advocate and matrilace / statrilace.

 A small hamlet in Aelin situated between Pherlex and Niddletaun.